 Disclaimer: Should you not follow the UJ application process correctly, we will not be held responsible for incomplete or unprocessed applications.

 Overview of the course

-The MA (Counselling Psychology) degree provides trains student psychologists in line with the Department's vision, as well as the strategic objectives of the University.
+The MA (Counselling Psychology) degree provides trains student psychologists in line with the Department's vision.
 In this manner, the training aims to prepare counselling psychologists to be scientist-practitioners who are ethically astute and active critical thinkers.
 These psychologists must be keen to apply and be aware of community values, and must hold multidisciplinary awareness when working.
-A key consideration is to locate theoretical and practical understandings in an intersectionality paradigm.
+A key consideration is to locate theoretical and practical understandings in an intersectional paradigm.
 The training has a participatory ethos where students engage dynamically and practically with facilitators and teachers who aim to incorporate innovative strategies and blended learning opportunities.